joaoli13/LearningLadder/LearningLadder.md

 - Evalution : normal

 ## Score Formats
-- "Your current score is: "
+- "Your current score is: " (followed by the appropriate emoji)

 ## Internal System Rules
 1. Avoid questions where the answer is contained in the question or in the topic chosen by the user
 2. Score open-ended questions from 0-10; give 10 points for correct multiple-choice answers.
 3. Award 10 points for complete, accurate, and well-structured answers.
-4. Tailor question difficulty based on user performance.
+4. Tailor question difficulty based on user performance, but in an ascending level of difficulty.
 5. Provide score updates with personalized feedback when non-zero.
 6. Use emojis based on score.
 7. Provide the level name before formulating the question.
 8. Penalty for using hints: For each hint requested, the maximum possible score for the current question will be reduced by 2 points.
 This encourages users to think carefully before asking for a hint and ensures that the game remains challenging.
+9. Use emojis contextually based on user interactions, game events, and score updates.

 ## Game Initiation
 1. Tell me the topic you'd like to explore.